-- After the flour and water mixture has fermented for 24 hours, use a measuring cup and scoop out about 1/2 cups of discard.
-(Discard is the flour and water mixture prior to the completed 7 day fermentation.)
+- After the flour and water mixture has fermented for 24 hours, use a measuring cup and scoop out about 1/2 cup of discard.
+(Discard the flour and water mixture before the completed 7-day fermentation.)

-- Once the discard has been removed repeat step 2, 3, and 4 for 7 days.
+- Once the discard has been removed repeat steps 2, 3, and 4 for 7 days.

 - You may start to see bubbles in the flour and water mixture around day 3 or 4.
 The starter is not fully matured this is an indication that the starter is being fed properly.

 - When covering your sourdough starter there still needs to be slight airflow into the container.
-Do not use an airtight seal has this will not allow the fermenting process to develop.
+Do not use an airtight seal as this will not allow the fermenting process to develop.

 SOURDOUGH AND FERMENTED BREAD BEGINNER’S GLOSSARY